-We’ve been twice in the past year, and Dow Gardens is already a spot I feel like I could visit over and over again and still not have seen everything it has to offer.
+We’ve been a few times this past year, and Dow Gardens is already a spot I feel like I could visit over and over again and still not have seen everything it has to offer.
 You could easily spend a full day here.
 But, if you do visit and have a limited amount of time, here are the three things you and your family absolutely can’t miss!

 1. Canopy Walk

 The canopy walk is the main reason I wanted to revisit Dow Gardens in the first place!
 I was looking for a nice place to go for some fall foliage viewing in our area, and in mid October, this place didn’t disappoint!
 It’s located within the Whiting Forest portion of Dow Gardens, and it turns out this would be an amazing place to visit at any time of the year!